 My turnover is under £85,000.
 Should I register voluntarily?

 An advantage of being VAT registered voluntarily however is that, to the extent your purchases relate to taxable income-generating activities, you can recover the UK VAT on costs incurred from HMRC, meaning only the net amount is a cost to your business.
 The downside of course is that any VAT in your income is payable to HMRC.
-Businesses that make mainly zero-rated or outside-the-scope-of-UK-VAT sales of goods / services however may be benefit from being VAT registered.
+Businesses that make mainly zero-rated or outside-the-scope-of-UK-VAT sales of goods/services however may benefit from being VAT registered.

 My turnover is now below £85,000.
 Do I need to deregister for VAT?